human-nature-lab/trellis-app/docs/form-builder/Sections.md

 corner.

 ## Repeated sections
-Click the "Repeat" checkbox in order to make a section a repeated section.
-At the end of a repeated section the surveyor will be prompted to repeat the section if the maximum number of repetitions (if any) have not already been met.
+Click the "Repeat" checkbox in order to make a section repeated.
+At the end of a repeated section the surveyor will be asked if they want to repeat the section if the maximum number of repetitions (if any) have not already been administered.
 To change the dialog text of the repeat prompt, type the text in the input provided changing the study language in the drop-down to translate the prompt.

 ## Follow up sections
+Follow up sections allow you to ask a series of questions about answers given in preceding questions (most commonly roster, relationship, and multiple-select).
+The question you are following up on must be in a different section.
+After adding the question you want to follow up on, click the "Follow up" checkbox and select the variable name of the question in the drop down list.
+Checking the "Randomize order" checkbox will randomize the order in which the responses are followed up on.